peerplays-network/DEXBot/README.md

 [![Documentation
 Status](https://readthedocs.org/projects/dexbot/badge/?version=latest)](https://dexbot.readthedocs.io/en/latest/?badge=latest)

-**Download the latest release for Windows, OSX and Linux from [here!](https://github.com/graphene-blockchain/DEXBot/releases/latest)**
+**Download the latest release for Windows, OSX and Linux from [here!](https://gitlab.com/PBSA/tools-libs/DEXBot)**

 The Dashboard of the GUI version of DEXBot: ![GUI](https://i.imgur.com/dc2FYum.png)

 The CLI version of DEXBot in configuration dialog: ![CLI](https://i.imgur.com/RUSv92q.png)

 A Trading Bot provided with two very flexible Market Making strategies.
-Works on "vanilla" Graphene and all exchanges built upon it.
+Works on "vanilla" Peerplays and all exchanges built upon it.
 Can be customized with additional strategies written in Python3.

 DEXBot can be installed from source or by using the excecutable packages for Windows, OSX, and Linux.
 Packages include the GUI version, but installation from source provides also the CLI version, which can be used on headless servers and Raspberry Pi's.